What are QAM channels?

 To view these channels, you’ll need to complete a digital scan on your TV.
 Please note that channels may be numbered differently (such as 15-4 or 15.4) or be shown in a different order than listed on your channel guide.

 How do I get QAM channels?

 To view these channels, you’ll need to complete a digital scan on your TV.

 Programming Your Digital Television

-Please note: All TV manufacturers differ, so options and wording may vary, please refer to your TV’s user guide for specific instructions for your TV.
+All TV manufacturers differ, so options and wording may vary, please refer to your TV’s user guide for specific instructions for your TV.

-To begin the scan:
+Steps to begin the scan:

 - Using your television’s remote control, press the Menu or Settings option.

 - Locate Channels or Tuner Set Up option.

 - Check the menu for an option of Antenna Type or Connection Type followed by either Antenna or Cable.